madskjeldgaard/PicoOSC/README.md

 # PicoOSC

-A simple library for OSC communication using the [lwip](https://github.com/lwip-tcpip/lwip) library.
+A simple library for OSC communication using the [lwip](https://github.com/lwip-tcpip/lwip) library that comes with the Raspberry Pi Pico C++ SDK.

-It was written for the Raspberry Pi Pico to be used with the Raspberry Pi Pico C++ SDK, but it should be able to work on other platforms that use lwip with a few modifications.
+This library was written for the Raspberry Pi Pico, but it should be able to work on other platforms that use lwip with a few modifications.

 ## Support